yountuan/data_dynamo_tech/README.md

-CRM for shop inventory.
-Technology used: Django Rest Framework, Web Sockets, Docker Compose, Swagger Documentation, Render Server, Git
+Since we were allowed to do any project by our Dean, I developed a CRM for shop inventory.
+Technology used: Django Rest Framework, JWT Authentication, Web Sockets, Docker Compose, Swagger Documentation, Render Server, Git,

 Deploy in Free Render Server;

 Web service backend deploy: https://store-8r6h.onrender.com